orzocogorzo/lite.dev/README.md

 1. **statics**: Where the bundle file has to be deployed
 2. **environment**: The name of the current environment

-There are three default environments:
+There are three default environments (that can be overwriteds):

 1. **pro** for the production deploy environment.
 2. **pre** for the preproduction deploy environment.